Ulauncher/Ulauncher/README.md

 Install for Development
 =======================

-If you just want to use the app see download instructions at [ulauncher.io](http://ulauncher.io)
+If you just want to use the app, see download instructions at [ulauncher.io](http://ulauncher.io)

 ### Dev Requirements

 * [Docker](https://docs.docker.com/engine/installation/)
 * [python-distutils-extra](https://launchpad.net/python-distutils-extra)
 * Application runtime dependencies.
-  (You don't have to manually install those if you had already installed Ulauncher)
+  (You don't have to manually install these if you have already installed Ulauncher)

   ```
   sudo apt-get install \